mibarguen/complementary_fact_finder/README.md

 ### Data
 You may download the Simple English Wikipedia corpus in the following website: https://dumps.wikimedia.org/simplewiki/latest/.
 The file we used is called: `simplewik-latest-pages-articles.xml.bz2`.

+### Report
+In order to view the full report, please reference the file in this directory named: `Complementary Fact-Finder.pdf`.